 (b) unless the permit holder has given the movement permit to an inspector under subregulation (8), retain the movement permit for not less than 7 years after it is granted.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

+[Regulation 196 amended: SL 2021/204 r.
+14.]

 197. When carrier may make out waybill

 A carrier may move a consignment of one or more animals from a property without being given a waybill for the movement of the consignment if —